 Subject: Urgent Call for Reform: Respect Provincial Jurisdiction in Federal-Provincial Child Care Agreements

-We, the undersigned, write to you as a coalition of provincial leaders, stakeholders, and advocates united under the banner of the Association of Alberta Child Care Entrepreneurs (AACE).
+We, the undersigned, write to you as provincial leaders, stakeholders, and advocates united under the banner of the ACE National Coalition of Childcare Operators.
 We are leading a national movement to reform the Federal - Provincial Early Learning and Child Care agreements.
-The current system comes at a great cost, with thousands of families on waitlists and financial instability among just a few of the issues it has created. #AtWhatCost are we allowing this to continue?
+The current system comes at a great cost, with thousands of families on waitlists and providers facing sustainability challenges that directly impact affordability, quality, and access to care. #AtWhatCost are we allowing this to continue?

 Our Ask